lukefdavids/NashvilleGigHub/README.md

 Prerequisites:
 Node.js (v18+ recommended)
 npm (comes with Node)
 json-server installed globally or as a dev dependency

-Follow these instructions to get Nashville Gig Hub up and running on your machine.
+Follow these instructions to get 'Nashville Gig Hub' up and running on your machine.

 1. Clone the repo via SSH :
 git clone git@github.com:lukefdavids/NashvilleGigHub.git